snovvcrash/usbrip/README.md

 Yep, the banner and info messages style is inspired by the *sqlmap* project (⌒_⌒;)

-If this tool has been useful for you, feel free to buy me a coffee :coffee:
+If this tool has been useful for you, feel free to buy me a coffee.

 [![coffee.png](https://user-images.githubusercontent.com/23141800/44239262-2cf7d680-a1c1-11e8-96b4-c4949f84e94e.png)](https://buymeacoff.ee/snovvcrash)